By nature and in today’s time, motivation is a topic that matters for each and everyone at one point in life.

 In particular, humans need to get a sense of belonging to a certain societal group, often called peer groups.
 By nature, humans are social animals and therefore need to identify themselves with a community.

-Emphasizing this basic need as well strengthens motivation.
+Emphasizing this basic need strengthens intrinsic motivation.

 Ever thought of the parental power on your motivation, for instance?
 The sense of being unconditionally loved?

 There is trust being placed into an individual, which in turn gives it a boost in self-confidence, too.

 The same applies to the power of peers on our motivation.
 They motivate you to do things, that you would resist doing if you were all alone.

 Imagine yourself and your ‘gang’ back in the days, when you were trying to impress each other by expressing mindless actions.